The Angry Birds Movie: Legacy and follow-up media

+The Angry Birds Movie has influenced several pieces of later Angry Birds media.
+Angry Birds Blues, a 2017 animated television series produced by Rovio and Canadian animation studio Bardel Entertainment, was teased in the film's credits.
+In the summer of 2017, GoComics announced that it would run a comic strip series based on The Angry Birds Movie and its characters, with each issue viewable on their website.
+The visual design of the game Angry Birds Evolution is based on the film.
+In 2020, Netflix ordered a long-form animated series titled Angry Birds: Summer Madness, produced by Rovio and Cake Entertainment, which borrows the film's humour and tone.
+The 2021 Apple Arcade game Angry Birds Reloaded features characters from the Angry Birds films.

 Sequels

-In August 2016, Rovio had begun working on a sequel to the film.
-The sequel, titled The Angry Birds Movie 2, was released in the United Kingdom and Ireland on August 2, 2019, and later on August 14 in the United States, closely coinciding with the 10th anniversary of the original game.
+By August 2016, Rovio had begun working on a sequel.
+The sequel, titled The Angry Birds Movie 2, was released in the United States on August 16, 2019, closely coinciding with the tenth anniversary of the original video game.
 It was directed by Thurop Van Orman and John Rice.
 Cohen returned as producer, with Peter Ackerman, Eyal Podell, and Jonathon E. Stewart as writers.
 Sudeikis, Gad, Hader, McBride, Dinklage, Rudolph, Hale, and Padilla returned to voice their roles, with Nicki Minaj, Rachel Bloom, Sterling K. Brown, Eugenio Derbez, Zach Woods, Awkwafina, Lil Rel Howery, Dove Cameron, Beck Bennett, Tiffany Haddish, Brooklynn Prince, and Leslie Jones joining the cast.

 A second sequel, The Angry Birds Movie 3, is scheduled for release on December 23, 2026.
+Sudekis, Gad, McBride, Padilla, and Hecox reprise their roles from The Angry Birds Movie while Bloom reprises her role from the previous sequel.
+The Angry Birds Movie 3 introduces Red's children, voiced by Walker Scobell, Emma Myers, and Psalm West.